Posts Tagged ‘the Skateboard Mag’

 August 26, 2012

-Not a lot to say here, other than that this was one of those photos where you’re flipping through the magazine (TSM, Jaws cover) and you stop and say “damn.”* Marc Johnson has nearly a Mumford eagle-is-landing thing going on with his arms here and I like his hat.
-White tee, blue jeans and a kickflip backside tail, these components could have equated to a photo 20 years ago.
+Not a lot to say here, other than that this was one of those photos where you’re flipping through the magazine (TSM, Jaws cover) and you stop and say “damn.”* Marc Johnson has nearly a Mumford eagle-is-landing thing going on with his arms here and a nice hat.
+White tee, blue jeans and a kickflip backside tail, these components could have equated to a classic photo 20 years ago.

 *Another one from the same issue is Jon Dickson’s nollie backside flip